 “I use a controller, not turntables + a mixer.
-Will School of Scratch be right for me?”
+Can I benefit from the lessons?”

-Possibly.
-I teach using turntables and vinyl DVS.
-Scratching with digital controllers is different than using vinyl, because the platters don’t spin and are so much smaller.
-However, many controllerists use my tutorials and adapt the basic principles to their digital setup.
+YES!
+I mainly teach using turntables and vinyl DVS AND I also have 17 lessons teaching the basics on a Reloop Beatpad 2 controller, using Algoriddim djay 2 software.
+Scratching with digital controllers is totally possible, it just feels a little different than using vinyl, because the platters don’t spin and are so much smaller.
+Many controllerists use my tutorials and adapt the basic principles to their digital setup.
 The art of scratching is really about moving the platters backwards and forwards and turning the crossfader off and on.
 It’s only the finer subtleties of the moving platter that are missing when you use a controller.
-I recommend watching the free tutorial on this page to see if you can apply the principles.
+I also recommend watching the free tutorial on this page to see if you can apply the principles to the specific controller you are using.
 Both vinyl heads and controllerists are welcome in the school!